 Your last-mile providers should be able to handle two things; shipment visibility for consumers and solving the internal delivery challenges.
-Last-mile tracking handles visibility requirements of logistics providers and customers.
+Last-mile carrier tracking handles visibility requirements of logistics providers and customers.

 The rising consumerism has made last-mile tracking the most crucial aspect for logistics businesses in 2020.
 Beyond this growing consumerism, here is why last-mile tracking matters the most for businesses in 2020.